Truth, Lies, and Social Ties: When Image Concerns Fuel Fake News: Information Sharing to Signal Worldview

 This result directly follows from Proposition \ref{Prop:Receiver_WW_pR}.
 Intuitively, starting at $F_R$ and moving towards $\hat{F}_R$, we successively increase the ideology $p_R$ of some receivers.
-Each of these increases leads to lower equilibrium thresholds by the echo chamber effect discussed above.
+Because under both distributions audiences are sufficiently homogeneous, the ranking $p_{Sh}^*>\widehat{p}_S^*(\emptyset)>p_{Sl}^*$ holds for any $p_R$, and thus each of these increases leads to lower equilibrium thresholds by the echo chamber effect discussed above.
 Hence, the sum of all of these shifts needs to lead to lower sharing thresholds $p_{Sl}$ and $p_{Sh}$ as well.

+However, with a sufficiently heterogeneous audience, it will often be the case that $p_{Sh}^*>\widehat{p}_S^*(\emptyset)>p_{Sl}^*$ does not hold anymore for some (extreme) receiver types, implying this logic is not valid anymore.
+However, this does not imply that our comparative static result does not hold anymore.
+In Supplementary Appendix B.3 we show in an example that for a maximally polarized audience where $\widehat{p}_R\in\{0,1\}$, $p_{Sh}^*>\widehat{p}_S^*(\emptyset)>p_{Sl}^*$ is always violated for one of the receiver types, but the comparative static in Corollary \ref{prop:multi} still holds.